carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 [Pavian demo WebSite](https://fbreitwieser.shinyapps.io/pavian/)
 to visualize our results.

-First we need to download the files needed as inputs in Pavian, t his time we will visualize the assignation of the reads of both samples:
+First we need to download the files needed as inputs in Pavian, this time we will visualize the assignment of the reads of both samples:
 `JC1A.report` and `JP4D.report`.
 This files corresponds to our Kraken reports.
 Again in our local machine lets use `scp` command.